OrChobotaro/Linux_shell_-smash-/README.txt

 The given skeleton includes the following files:
 - Commands.h/Commands.cpp: The supported commands of smash, each command is represented by a class that inherits from either BuiltInCommand or ExternalCommand.
 Each command that you add should implement execute, which is a virtual method, that executes the command.
-- signals.h/signals.cpp: Declares and implements requires signal handlers: SIGINT handler to handle Ctr+C and SIGTSTP to handle Ctrl+Z. If you are going to implement the bonus part then you have to implement additional handler for SIG_ALRM.
+- signals.h/signals.cpp: Declares and implements required signal handlers: SIGINT handler to handle Ctr+C and SIGTSTP to handle Ctrl+Z. If you are going to implement the bonus part then you have to implement additional handler for SIG_ALRM.
 - smash.cpp: Contains the smash main, which runs an infinite loop that receives the next typed command and sends it to SmallShell::executeCommand to handle it.
 Please note that if you are going to implement the bonus part, then you have to define a handler for SIG_ALRM in the main (in this file).
 - Makefile: builds and tests using a basic test your smash.
 You can use "make zip" to prepare a zip file for submission; this is recommended, which makes sure you follow our submission's structure.
 - test_input1.txt / test_expected_output1.txt: basic test files that being used by the given Makefile to run a basic test on your smash implementation.